Depth-dependent charge collection profile of pad diodes

-Top-TCT, is limited for studying pad diodes irradiated with fluence up to the order of $10^{15} \; \text{cm}^{-2}$.
-Two important limitations of TCT measurements are: \begin{itemize} \item Since charge carriers are generated close to the surface, it is difficult to obtain information on charge collection as a function of depth using this technique. \item The estimated $CCE$ values from TCT measurements are very sensitive to possible inactive layers in the sensor implants.
-There is a field-free region in the diode implant where the generated electron-hole pairs can be trapped before they diffuse to the active region of the diode (the region with a non-zero electric field)\cite{scharf2015measurement, scharf2018radiation}.
+Top-TCT with alpha particle and red -light laser is limited for studying highly irradiated pad diodes.
+The estimated CCE values from these measurements are very sensitive to possible inactive layers in the sensor implants.
+There is a field-free region in the diode implant where the generated electron-hole pairs can be trapped before they diffuse to the active region of the diode (the region with a non-zero electric field) \cite{scharf2015measurement, scharf2018radiation}.
 Simulation of a non-irradiated diode shows that this region remains field-free independent of the applied voltage.
-As a result, the measured $CCE$ values with the Top-TCT method underestimate the actual $CCE$ in the active region of irradiated diodes and are affected by the change of the thickness of the non-depleted layer, depending on the irradiation fluence. \end{itemize}
+As a result, the measured CCE values with the Top-TCT method using alpha-particles or red light underestimate the actual CCE in the active region of irradiated diodes and are affected by the change of the thickness of the non-depleted layer, depending on the irradiation fluence.

-In another flavor of this technique called "edge-TCT" or E-TCT, the sensor is illuminated by focussed Infra-Red (IR) laser light from the edge \cite{Kramberger:2010tem}.
+In another flavour of this technique called "edge-TCT" or E-TCT, the sensor is illuminated by focussed IR laser light from the edge \cite{Kramberger:2010tem}.
 By scanning the light along the edge, one can obtain information on the charge collection as a function of depth.